 Jackets are understated, heavy tan paper with the title, author, publisher and price (7/6) on the spine.
 The series name and title and author are on the front of the jacket.
 The front flap is blank.

 Five titles are listed in the series.
-It does not seem that there were any titles added to the series beyond these five.
+No more were added to the series beyond these five.

 Cloth bindings are in red, with gold typography and a debossed Bookman Library colophon.

 An elaborate half-title page in two colors includes the series name.